elgransan/BlazorPluginComponents/README.md

 The first RCL component is loaded in normal way

-The second RCL component is loaded dinamically
+The second RCL component is loaded dynamically